Call ADT

 One way you can tell a system is grade A?
 If it has features you can’t get with other systems.
 ADT has that going for it.

 ADT’s biggest competition is Vivint.
 It’s a neck-and-neck race between the two.
-I’d say that Vivint is the better smart security system.
+We’d say that Vivint is the better smart security system.
 It’s high-tech.
 For example, you can control automations and smart home devices from the control panel.
 It can even learn your preferences and routines to some degree.
 ADT lacked in that area.
 On the other hand, though, ADT is a much more streamlined home security system.
 It’s easy to use and the monitoring service is on point.

-If you’re sure that you want a professionally installed and monitored security system, I recommend reading our Vivint vs. ADT comparison.
+If you’re sure that you want a professionally installed and monitored security system, we recommend reading our Vivint vs. ADT comparison.
 That will give you an idea of how the two best security systems of that kind compare.

 Will ADT Deter Burglars?